How to Report a Violation

 How do I report a violation?

 If you believe that there is a violation in your neighborhood or near your business, call (619) 236-5500 to file a complaint, or complete the Request for Investigation Form and submit online, or print and mail.
-The form is also available at any City of San Diego library computer by going to the NCCD website or at our office located at 1222 First Avenue, 5th Floor.
+The Request for Investigation Form in Spanish (PDF) is available in a PDF format.
+The form is also accessible at any City of San Diego library computer by going to the Code Enforcement website or at our office located at 1222 First Avenue, 5th Floor.
 Any forms submitted via regular mail should be addressed to:

 1222 First Avenue, 5th Floor, MS 511

 When you phone in your complaint, we will ask if you have contacted the responsible party.
 Most people want to be good neighbors and are cooperative once the issue is brought to their attention.